126.96.36.199 Determining the rate of income for pensioners of age pension age from 20/09/2009

 If there is access to the work bonus the rate of ordinary income will be adjusted.

-Act reference: SSAct section 8(1) Income test definitions, section 8(1A) A reference in this Act to employment income, in relation to a person …, section 8(1B) For the avoidance of doubt, if …, section 8(1C) For the purposes of subsection (1A), a leave payment …, section 1073A Employment income attribution over a period …, section 1073B Daily attribution of employment income, section 1073C Fortnightly or yearly expression of attributed employment income, section 1073AA(4BB) to section 1073AA(5A) Work bonus
+Act reference: SSAct section 8(1) Income test definitions, section 8(1A) A reference in this Act to employment income, in relation to a person …, section 8(1B) For the avoidance of doubt, if …, section 8(1C) For the purposes of subsection (1A), a leave payment …, section 1073A Attribution of employment income paid in respect of a particular period or periods, section 1073C Fortnightly or yearly expression of attributed employment income, section 1073AA(4BB) to section 1073AA(5A) Work bonus

 Apportioning remunerative lump sums

-Employment income lump sums that represent a period greater than a fortnight are spread over the period to which the work relates (up to 52 weeks).
+Employment income lump sums that represent a period greater than a fortnight are apportioned forward up to 52 weeks from the beginning of the entitlement period in which the lump sum is paid.

 Example: A contract-related employment income lump sum is spread over the period of the contract.